aipachakutiqwan/NER-classifier-DistilBERT/README.md

 }
 ```

-Model Finetunned will be downloaded from https://huggingface.co/florenciopaucar/ner-classifier-distil-bert
+Model Finetunned will be downloaded from <a href="https://huggingface.co/florenciopaucar/ner-classifier-distil-bert" target="_blank"> HuggingFace </a>

 ## 4. Evaluation of the model